yulonglim/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-TeachBook currently does not specially store the order in which students are added into each class.
+TeachBook currently does not store the order in which students are added to each class.
 This means you may not be able to restore the list to the order in which students are originally added.
 </div>